mjackson/web-starter/README.md

 Open a browser to [http://localhost:5000](http://localhost:5000).

-## Serving Assets
+## Deploying

-In **development**, we automatically re-compile asset bundles as they change and refresh the browser window so you see updates immediately.
-You can start the asset server manually with:

-    $ npm run serve-assets

-In **production**, we create a static build of the assets.
-You can build the assets manually with:

-    $ npm run build-assets

-If you want to upload your assets to a CDN, use the `output.publicPath` variable in `webpack.config.js`.
+When you're ready to deploy, create a new Heroku app and push to Heroku:

+    $ heroku create my-app-name
+    $ git push heroku

+Assets are automatically compiled for you on every deploy.

 ## Session Configuration

 Use the `SESSION_DOMAIN` and `SESSION_SECRET` environment variables to configure the domain and secret that will be used to sign the session cookie.
 In development, you can store these variables in a `.env` file in the root directory.

+## Serving Assets from a CDN

+By default assets are compiled when you deploy to Heroku and served out of the `public/assets` directory.
+If you want to put these assets on a CDN instead, first put the full URL to your CDN in the `output.publicPath` variable in `webpack.config.js` and manually run the build with:

+    $ npm run build-assets

+Then upload the `public/assets` directory to your CDN and deploy.

 ## Credits